vitwit/cada/README.md

 `If No`: Retry data submission.

-`Validators`: Vote to confirm the data availability, updating the status to "Ready" or "Failure" based on results.
+`Validators`: Vote to confirm the data availability, updating the blob status to "Success" or "Failure" based on results.

 There are main components in the workflow: